devscafecommunity/CafeWithCode_Course/README.md

 # DevCourse

-Welcome to DevCourse, an open-source programming course for beginners!
+Welcome to DevCourse, an open-source programming course for beginners based on C programing language!

 ## Table of Contents
 - [DevCourse](#devcourse)